redbooth/aerofs-docker/README.md

 ## AeroFS on Docker with CoreOS

-This repository contains a `cloud-config.yml` file that can be used to launch the AeroFS Private Cloud Appliance on the hosting platform of your choice.
-The only requirement is that CoreOS must be supported by your hosting platform.
+This repository contains a `cloud-config.yml` file that can be used to launch the AeroFS Private Cloud Appliance in one click on the hosting platform of your choice.
+The only requirement is that CoreOS must be supported by your hosting platform (CoreOS is supported by most public cloud hosting platforms, including AWS, DigitalOcean and Azure).

 When booting using cloud config, a web interface should become available on `http://<ip>`.
 Installation progress can be monitored by visiting the web interface.